submini/balatro-mod-index/mods/GitNether@Paperback/description.md

-# Paperback :: Jokers & Consumables :: Steamodded v1.0.0+
+# Paperback
+> this mod requires Steamodded v1.0.0+

 A vanilla centered mod built upon expanding the base game (original idea and art by PaperMoon)